stratosphereips/shelLM/README.md

 The `shelLM` honeypot suite creates interactive, dynamic, and realistic honeypots through the use of Large Language Models (LLMs).
 The `shelLM` tool was created from a research project to show the effectiveness of dynamic fake file systems and command responses to keep attackers trapped longer, thus increasing the intelligence collected.

+The extension of shelLM to a larger deception framework we call VelLMes can be found here: https://github.com/stratosphereips/VelLMes-AI-Honeypot/tree/main

 ## Features

 `shelLM` was developed in Python and currently uses Open AI GPT models.
 Among its key features are: